bormaxi8080/osint-timeline/DRAFT.md

 ScrapeComfort - Effortlessly extract data with the power of AI automating the process: https://github.com/Indie-Platforms/scrapecomfort

+Voice Writing Electron - A real-time, instant dictation desktop application built on Electron that uses Whisper and GROQ under the hood: https://github.com/aviaryan/voice-writing-electron

 Striker is an offensive information and vulnerability scanner: https://github.com/s0md3v/Striker

 ----